mgcm/ReactiveProgrammingSwift/Reactive Programming in Swift.md

 Nevertheless, Cocoa Touch is an object-oriented framework and bares the constraints that this paradigm enforces.
 Typical issues that arise in software development projects include managing shared application state and concurrent asynchronous tasks that compete for the data that resides there.

-Functional programming solves these problems by priviliging immutable state and defining application logic as expressions that do not change during the application's lifecycle.
+Functional programming solves these problems by privileging immutable state and defining application logic as expressions that do not change during the application's lifecycle.
 By defining self-contained functions, computations can be easily parallelized and concurrency issues minimized.

 ## The Reactive Model